 Oddly, when Bassingame returns later on in the series, he makes no reference to a ghost having hitched a ride on his back and presumably making his life a living hell afterwards.

 This is not a great episode, but in a classic era of 70 or so episodes, we’re allowed a merely okay one.
-The thing is, this one of two in-a-row so-so adventures.
-We need a classic.
-Luckily, the next one’s a good ‘un.
+Unfortunately, the next one’s a bit so-so too.